 Ms. Sennett has served as a member of our Board of Directors since August 2014.
+Ms. Sennett has served on the board of directors of the diaTribe Foundation since December 2017.
 Previously, she was a managing director from 2004 to 2009, senior research analyst from 2002 to 2003, and consultant in 2001 at Farallon Capital Management, LLC.
 Prior to that, from 1999 to 2000, Ms. Sennett served as senior vice president and chief financial officer of eGROUPS, Inc., where she co-led the sale of the company to Yahoo!
 Inc., now Altaba Inc. (NASDAQ: AABA).
 From 1989 to 1998, she served as senior vice president and chief financial officer of Amylin Pharmaceuticals, Inc. (NASDAQ: AMLN), where she led the company's initial public offering in 1992, as well as multiple follow-on public offerings.
 From 1982 to 1986, Ms. Sennett was an associate and assistant treasurer at Bankers Trust Company in the corporate finance and commercial lending departments.
 She holds a B.A. in Biology and English from Vanderbilt University and an M.B.A. from the Stanford Graduate School of Business.
 Ms. Sennett has broad general management, finance and investment experience in entrepreneurial and Internet companies, including in regulated industries.
 She also possesses extensive knowledge of corporate finance and financial reporting.
 Her experience is important to the Board's oversight of new initiatives, corporate finance, risk management, and financial reporting.